PrestaShop/prestashop-specs/core/back-office/Catalog-products-add-edit.md

 - **Impact on weight**: This value is added to the product weight configured in Shipping tab.
 Carriers that does not accept products greater than this total weight are not displayed in front-office.
 The weight unit displayed next to the field is the one defined in International > Localization.
 To separate decimals a dot or a comma can be used, both should work no matter the language.

+- **Impact on additional shipping fees**: (<a href="https://github.com/PrestaShop/PrestaShop/issues/11305">Improvement 11305</a>) By default, it’s filled with 0.000000 This amount is added to the additional shipping fees configured in Shipping tab for the product.
+The total is added to the total shipping cost according to the carrier selected in front-office.

 - **ISBN code**: Only numbers are accepted.
 The International Standard Book Number (ISBN) is used to identify books and other publications.
 The ISBN is displayed in product details tab of the front-office and change accordingly to the selected combination.

 - **EAN-13 or JAN barcode**: Only numbers are accepted.
 This type of product code is specific to Europe and Japan, but is widely used internationally.
 It is a superset of the UPC code: all products marked with an EAN will be accepted in North America.
 The EAN is displayed in product details tab of the front-office and change accordingly to the selected combination.